interstellarninja/function-calling-eval/README.md

-# function-calling-eval
+# Function-calling & JSON-mode Evaluation
 A framework for evaluating function calls made by LLMs

-# Function Calling & JSON output Evaluation

-This script evaluates the performance of a language model on a function calling task using the Fireworks-AI dataset.
-It preprocesses prompts, runs model completions, parses the function calls in the completions, validates the function calls, and calculates the pass rate.
+This script evaluates the performance of a language model on a function calling and JSON output tasks.
+It preprocesses prompts, runs model completions, parses the function calls/json objects in the completions, validates the function calls/json objects, and calculates the pass rate.

 ## Usage